Importance of Benchmarking

 In my opinion Key Level is less difficult to trade.

-The metrics are self explanatory however I just want to highlight how efficient Key Level is as its efficiency is based on almost half the number of Turtle trades which are almost half the average profit.
-So Key Level’s money management result of $226m has been made with only half the trades with half the average profit of the Turtle strategy.
+The metrics are self explanatory however I just want to highlight how efficient Key Level is as its efficiency ($387m) is based on almost half the number of Turtle trades with only half the average profit!
 It also does it with less exposure to the market where Key Level’s average holding period for winning trades is only 30 days compared to the Turtle strategy’s 46 days.
 Key Level is impressive.

 In my opinion, although the Turtle Strategy has by far more out-of-sample performance data compared to Key Level, I feel the latter is superior.

-Key Level is less difficult to trade with a lower drawdown.
+Key Level is less difficult to trade with a lower absolute drawdown.

 For me, Key Level is the superior strategy.
 My efforts have paid off.